influitive/apartment/README.md

 This will create a `config/initializers/apartment.rb` initializer file.
 Configure as needed using the docs below.

 That's all you need to set up the Apartment libraries.
-If you want to switch databases on a per-user basis, look under "Usage - Switching databases per request", below.
+If you want to switch tenants on a per-user basis, look under "Usage - Switching tenants per request", below.

 > NOTE: If using [postgresl schemas](http://www.postgresql.org/docs/9.0/static/ddl-schemas.html) you must use:
 >